IntersectMBO/plutus-apps/plutus-pab-executables/pab-cli/README.md

 The tool generates the correct configuration for each required component and ensures they are in sync.

-Use `nix-shell -p deployment.nix` to have access to this tool.
+Use `nix-shell deployment.nix` to have access to this tool.

 ## Usage